 Georgina Bloomberg's Gotham North has signed on as presenting sponsor for the 2008 NAJYRC.
 Bloomberg, a two-time Gold medalist in show jumping at the championships, views her sponsorship as a way to give back to the event that helped set her on the path to stardom in international competition.

 "The NAJYRC was my first taste of team competition, and it made me want to go on in my career and represent not only my zone, but also my country," said Bloomberg, who represents the United States at several international competitions.
 "This event gives me an opportunity to give back to the sport and support our future Olympic hopefuls."

-The NAJYRC operates under the rules of the International Equestrian Federation (FEI), the international governing body for equestrian sport.
-It is the only FEI championship held annually in this country.
+The North American Junior and Young Rider Championships is the premier equestrian event in North America for riders ages 14-21.
+Many young equestrians travel from the United States, Canada, Mexico, Puerto Rico, and the Caribbean Islands for a chance to compete for team and individual championships.
+The NAJYRC operates under the rules of the International Equestrian Federation (FEI), the international governing body for equestrian sport and the only FEI championship held in this country.

-Sponsorship and advertising opportunities connected with the championships are available!
-Please call Beth Gold at Classic Communications on the East Coast for sponsorship informati
+For more information on sponsorship, vendor and advertising opportunities connected with the championship, please call Beth Gold at Classic Communications on the East Coast at (508) 698-6810 or em